An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

 \paragraph{Language-Specific Filtering.} Since the majority of AI agent frameworks are implemented in Python, we restrict our selection to Python-based repositories.
 This decision aligns with previous empirical studies in the ML domain, which focused on Python-based projects due to their prevalence in AI research \citep{openja2024empirical}.
 Consequently, 21 non-Python repositories are removed, leaving 46 repositories.

 \paragraph{Ensuring Presence of Test Files.} As the primary objective of this study is to analyze testing practices, it is essential to ensure that all selected repositories contain at least one test file.
-In our study, we consider a file to be a test file if its filename started with the \textbf{test\_} prefix, following conventions from previous studies~\citep{openja2024empirical}.
-We apply this filename-based test file detection technique and remove 5 repositories that do not contain any test files.
+In our study, we consider a file to be a test file if its filename starts with the \textbf{test\_} prefix, following conventions from previous studies~\citep{jebnoun2020scent, openja2024empirical}.
+Repositories without files following standard test naming conventions (e.g., without starting with test\_ prefix) may require function-level analysis to identify test code, potentially complicating test extraction and analysis.
+Hence, we apply this prefix-based test file detection technique and remove 5 repositories that do not contain any test files.
 This step results in 41 repositories.